KenDickey/Crosstalk/README.md

     - Comprehension over speed, but don't be odiously dumb

 ## Open Questions/Problems:
-  - Can Larceny Scheme's *Environments* be leveraged to provide cleanly separated Scheme and Smalltalk namespaces?
   - #thisContext: How to introduce decent debugging?
   - What kinds of caching would make significant performance difference?
       + Cache single assignment multiple use (behavior, method)